 The tables below list the

 earliest lodgement dates for applications that have been allocated to processing teams.
-You can use this information to determine when your application will be allocated and to ensure your application is complete and ready for assessment.
+You can use this information to calculate when your application may be allocated and to ensure your application is complete and ready for assessment.

 GSM SkillSelect allocation information

-Please note that Migration Programme planning levels take precedence over priority processing arrangements in determining the order in which applications are considered.
+Migration Program planning levels take precedence over priority processing arrangements in determining the order in which applications are considered.
 Allocations occur in accordance with the requirements of these planning levels.
 This means that when necessary applications in Priority Group 4 are allocated ahead of Priority Group 3.

 Priority processing information for GSM SkillSelect applications